arigativa/robolive/README.md

 ### Run robot connected to Production using docker
 First you need to create `robot_configs` directory in project root.
+Then create empty `robot_config/robot.cfg` file.
 Then run docker-compose command below:
 ```shell script
 # CONFIG_PATH is where robot credentials will be stored